mdancho84/mdancho84.github.io/_posts/2022-03-11-which-data-science-skills-are-important.md

 - R-Bloggers
 - Learn-R
 - R
-title: Which data science skills are important ($50,000 increase in salary in 6-months)
+title: The 14 data science skills (To get a $50,000 increase in salary in 6-months)
 date: 2022-03-11 13:57:00 -0500
 excerpt: 'Which skills are important to becoming a data scientist?
 How to pick a language?
   How to learn the skills?
 These questions and many more are answered in this post. '